josephmisiti/awesome-machine-learning/README.md

 * [Neuraxle](https://github.com/Neuraxio/Neuraxle): A framework providing the right abstractions to ease research, development, and deployment of your ML pipelines.
 * [Cornac](https://github.com/PreferredAI/cornac) - A comparative framework for multimodal recommender systems with a focus on models leveraging auxiliary data.
 * [JAX](https://github.com/google/jax) - JAX is Autograd and XLA, brought together for high-performance machine learning research.
-* [fast.ai](https://github.com/fastai/fastaihttps://github.com/fastai/fastai) - A library simplifies training fast and accurate neural nets using modern best practices and already supports  vision, text, tabular, and collab (collaborative filtering) models "out of the box"
 * [Catalyst](https://github.com/catalyst-team/catalyst) - High-level utils for PyTorch DL & RL research.
 It was developed with a focus on reproducibility, fast experimentation and code/ideas reusing.
 Being able to research/develop something new, rather than write another regular train loop.
-* [Fastai](https://github.com/fastai/fastai) - High-level wrapper built on the top of Pytorch which supports vision, text, tabular data and collaborative filtering.
+* [fastai](https://github.com/fastai/fastai) - High-level wrapper built on the top of Pytorch which supports vision, text, tabular data and collaborative filtering.

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization